SARTHAK-802/ML_Assisted_Scaling_Descriptors/README.md

 ## Citation

-If you use this dataset in your work, please cite the associated manuscript:

-S. Maity#, R. K. Sharma#, H. Minhas, B. Pathak*
+Please CITE the following paper if you use any part of this repo:

-**Deciphering Key Descriptors for Scaling Relationships in Graphene-Supported Ptₙ Clusters via Machine Learning**
+Maity, S.; Sharma, R. K.; Minhas, H.; Pathak, B., Deciphering Key Descriptors for Scaling Relationships in Graphene-Supported Ptₙ Clusters via Machine Learning.

 (Citation details will be updated upon publication.)